|From: Saudi Arabia|

 The Bahrain Directorate of Customs must certify all product descriptions on customs documents to be specific and clear before goods are cleared for entry.
 Identifying imports by supplying the applicable tariff item numbers in customs documents and letters of credit will facilitate their customs clearance.

-Samples that will not be sold are exempt from customs duty.
+Samples not for sale are exempt from customs duty.

-Samples having a commercial value may enter Bahrain temporarily by payment of a deposit that is equal to the applicable duty.
+Samples having a commercial value may enter temporarily by payment of a deposit equal to the applicable duty.

 In general, advertising matter is free of duty.